-Alternatively referred to as the working directory or current working directory (CWD), the current directory is the directory or folder in which you are currently working.
+Alternatively called a working directory or CWD (current working directory), the current directory is the directory or folder where you are working.
 The following sections contain some common use examples involving the current working directory.

-While in Windows Explorer, the current working directory is shown at the top of the active window in what appears to look like an address bar.
+While in Windows Explorer, the current working directory is shown at the top of the Explorer window in a file address bar.
 For example, if you were in the System32 folder, you would see "C:\Windows\System32" or "Computer > C:>Windows\System32" depending on your version of Windows.
 In this example, System32 is the current directory.

 MS-DOS and Windows command line current directory